This is a complete guide to DADGAD tuning for beginners and is part of our larger series on alternate tunings. In the article below you’ll learn:

 So, if you have wanted to get started with DADGAD tuning, but didn’t know where to begin, stay tuned!
 But, if short on time, I’ve summarized a few of the main points below.

 DADGAD tuning is a tuning that requires you to tune to D-A-D-G-A-D. From standard tuning, you simply detune the 6th, 2nd, and 1st strings down a whole step.
 Once in tune, the open strings form a Dsus4 chord.
-Due to the middle three strings being the same as standard tuning, it’s a tuning that offers some familiarity for those unfamiliar with alternate tunings.
+Due to the middle three strings being the same as standard tuning, it’s a tuning that offers some familiarity.

 What is DADGAD Tuning?